Skip to main content

 Kinetic evidence suggests that some starch synthases are processive and others are distributive.
 Along with starch synthase, three other enzymes are involved: ADP-glucose pyrophosphorylase (AGPase), starch branching enzyme (SBE), and starch debranching enzyme (DBE)

 Starch synthesis is regulated by gene transcription, phosphorylation, and redox conditions.
 A key regulatory enzyme is an ADP-glucose pyrophosphorylase (AGPase).
 This enzyme catalyzes the formation of ADP-glucose (the donor) and PPi from glucose 1-phosphate and ATP.
 Dithiothreitol, a reducing agent, increases starch synthesis by inactivating AGPase.
-We will see below that a key disulfide bond is some starch synthases that must be reduced (cleaved) to open an active site cleft between the N-terminal and C-terminal lobes of the catalytic domain.
+We will see below that a key disulfide bond is present in some starch synthases that must be reduced (cleaved) to open an active site cleft between the N-terminal and C-terminal lobes of the catalytic domain.
 In vivo, thioredoxins are probably involved in redox regulation.

 Structures of starch synthetases (SS)